sst/sst/README.md

 brew upgrade sst
 ```

+You might have to run `brew update` before upgrading.

 #### Linux

 `sst` is available as downloadable binaries from the [releases](https://github.com/sst/ion/releases/latest) page.
 Download the .deb or .rpm from the [releases](https://github.com/sst/ion/releases/latest) page and install with `sudo dpkg -i` and `sudo rpm -i` respectively.